amirahnasihah/frontend-development/04-intro-to-algorithms/01-introduction/README.md

 Loop start:
 	with `i` is 5;
-	if (condition where tempMaxNumber is equal to null) {the code is executed here bcs the condition is true, tempMaxNumber === null}
+	if (condition where tempMaxNumber is equal to null) {the code is executed here bcs the condition is true so, the tempMaxNumber is upd}
 	else block is skipped

 Loop again:
+	with i is 5
 ```

 **if in a function:**